averyvery/hieroglyph/README.md

 ## Contribute

 If you want to help out, great!
-As an inexperienced dev, I'd appreciate any help I can get - but I would <em>most</em> appreciate it in the form of suggestions, education, and well-justified changes.
+As an inexperienced dev, I'd appreciate any help I can get &mdash; but I would <em>most</em> appreciate it in the form of suggestions, education, and well-justified changes.
 If you have a specific bug or feature you'd like to pull request for, please [let me know about it](https://github.com/averyvery/hieroglyph/issues/new) so we're on the same page.

 ## Thanks